AliceLabWorks/AliceGame1/README.md

 “focuses on mathematics and computation.”

 \>>> Field
-['Formalization and Modeling', 'Database Systems', 'Distributed Systems']
+['Formalization and Modeling', 'Database Systems', 'Distributed Systems', 'artificial intelligence']